Top 48 Quotes by Brene Brown•

 7. “Joy comes to us in moments—ordinary moments.
 We risk missing out on joy when we get too busy chasing down the extraordinary.
 Scarcity culture may keep us afraid of living small, ordinary lives, but when you talk to people who have survived great losses, it is clear that joy is not a constant.” – from her book, Daring Greatly

 Ready to start your gratitude practice?
-Get started today with this 62-page gratitude journal.
+Get started today with this 62-page gratitude journal - available now in my Etsy shop.
 It’s designed to help you cherish the good times, learn from bad experiences and ensure that your actions are aligned with your priorities.
-Available now!

 Brene Brown Quotes on Connection